NavneetKishanS/NavneetKishanS/README.md

 I'm driven by curiosity and a passion for technology, constantly exploring various specializations within the industry.
 Adaptable and committed to maintaining high standards, I thrive in team environments and handle deadlines with ease, whether working independently or collaboratively.

-- 🌱 Currently learning and enhancing skills in: Java, Python, C#, C++, C, HTML5, CSS, .NET Core & .NET Framework, PowerShell, Shell Scripting, and more.
+- 🌱 Currently learning and enhancing skills in: Java, Python, C#, Machine Learning, HTML5, CSS, .NET Core & .NET Framework, PowerShell, Shell Scripting, and more.
-- 💡 Proficient in: Algorithms and Data Structures, Object-Oriented Programming, and fundamental CI/CD principles using tools like GitHub, Jenkins, and Azure DevOps.
+- 💡 Proficient in: Algorithms and Data Structures, Object-Oriented Programming, and fundamental CI/CD principles using tools like GitHub etc..
 - 🌟 Achieved a band 8 score on the IELTS examination, showcasing strong English fluency.
 - 🎥 Passionate about Film-making, Photography, Video Post-Production, and writing blogs for my personal blog.